igox-x/AES-256-encryptor/README.md

 File filename decrypted.
 ```
 <h3>Remember that encrypted files have the ending .aese added.
 When decrypting, you must remember to enter the full name of the file with this ending for it to work</h3>

+In future releases I will integrate KeyGenerator into main app